Economics of Nature

 Mussels are a great and inexpensive shell fish, which we try to have when available.
 A white wine sauce with onions, garlic, and saffron seems to bring the ocean to one's table.

-In the pricelessness of nature,
+We stand in the pricelessness of nature.